RodSarhan/eslint-plugin-react-native-unistyles/docs/rules/sort-styles.md

 It's like [sort-keys](https://eslint.org/docs/rules/sort-keys), but just for react-native-unistyles.

 Keeping your style definitions sorted is a common convention that helps with readability.
-This rule lets you enforce an ascending (default) or descending alphabetical order for both "class names" and style properties.
+This rule lets you enforce an ascending (default) or descending alphabetical order for both style names and inner style properties.

 ## Rule Details